samuvack/OSLO-OpenLR/README.md

 ## XY2virtualline
 This script calculates the virtual position of the measuring point between start and end point.
-Afterward, the virtual road segment is defined.
+Afterwards, the virtual road segment is defined.

 ![](https://github.com/samuvack/OSLO-OpenLR/blob/main/images/virtual_roadsegment.png)